When first encountering affiliate marketing it may seem extremely daunting.

 *The description of Wealthy Affiliate is at the bottom of the article should you wish to just scroll to that part.

-If you are serious about affiliate marketing and learning how to make money online, then you should just take advantage of the free trial at Wealthy Affiliate straight away.
+If you are serious about affiliate marketing and learning how to make money online, then you should just take advantage of the free membership at Wealthy Affiliate straight away.